easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### QCG-PilotJob

-A python service for easy execution of many tasks inside a single allocation.
+A python service for simple execution of many tasks inside a single allocation.

 *homepage*: <https://qcg-pilotjob.readthedocs.org>